-SECOND YEAR SEMESTER MODULES FIRST SEMESTER SEC OND SEMEST ER MODULE NAME MODULE CODE NQF CREDITS MODULE NAME MODULE CODE NQF CREDITS Compulsory mod lules - Choo following se ONE of Compulsory r nodules - Cho he following ose ONE of Quantitative Management Techniques in Logistics LMA8X06 12 Demand Planning LMA8X11 12 Humanitarian Logistics Framework LMA8X07 12 Humanitarian Logistics Response LMA8X08 12 Electives - Choose TWO of the following: When a particular first semester module is taken, the matching second semester module is compulsory.
-Electives - Cho When a partic is taken, the n modu ular first seme ester module nd semester Introduction to Aviation and Regulation TRE8X13 12 Airlines and Airports TRE8X14 12 Introduction to Shipping and Maritime Regulation TRE8X11 12 Shipping and Harbours TRE8X12 12 Road Freight Transport TRE8X09 12 Road Transport TRE8X10 12

-Management 3 Elective modules 36 Credits Issues 3 Elective modules 36 Credits Rail Transport TRE8X07 12 Rail Transport TRE8X08 12 Management Costing and Distribution
+Electives - Choose TWO of the following: When a particular first semester module is taken, the matching second semester module is compulsory.
+Electives - Choose TWO of the following: When a particular first semester module is taken, the matching second semester module is compulsory.
+Introduction to Aviation and Regulation TRE8X13 12 Airlines and Airports TRE8X14 12 Introduction to Shipping and Maritime Regulation TRE8X11 12 Shipping and Harbours TRE8X12 12 Road Freight Transport Management TRE8X09 12 Road Transport Costing and Distribution TRE8X10 12 Rail Transport Management TRE8X07 12 Rail Transport Issues TRE8X08 12 3 Elective modules 36 Credits 3 Elective modules 36 Credits